Lake Superior Woodturners MEETING DETAILS

 attend some classes offered by a local craft store or woodturning club.
 Woodturning clubs are

-located all over the country and are usually filled with people willing to teach you the craft.
+located all over the country and are usually filled with people willing to teach you the craft. - Make sure your shop’s kid proof.
+Remove starter keys, unplug power tools, and/or use guards

 to block electrical outlets or switches.
 Store hazardous chemicals out of reach.
 Secure sharp

-• Remove wrenches and adjusting keys.
+tools like your lathe chisels. - Remove wrenches and adjusting keys.
 Get into the habit of checking to make sure all adjusting

 keys or tools are removed before turning on the lathe.
 It’s also a good idea to spin the lathe with

-• Wear eye protection.
+your hands first before you turn it on. - Wear eye protection.
 I highly recommend a faceshield to protect your whole face.
 At a

 minimum you need to wear ANSI approve safety glasses.
 You never know if a piece of your stock